3rfm-its-davis/covid-19-ldt/presentation/presentation.md

 <!--
 As Grant has introduced in the first presentation, we have launched a series of online surveys from May to July.
 Three types of datasets, longitudinal, opinion panel, and convenience sample, were collected and in this study we use the opinion panel data.

-The survey was hosted online through Qualtrics platform and we collected approximately 11 thousands of the responses.
+The survey was hosted online through Qualtrics platform and we collected approximately 11 thousand of the responses.
 Please visit the website for more details.

 In this study, using the dataset O, we applied a multinomial-logit model to evaluate the influential factors that have determined the changes in LD travels.
 -->

 ---

-# Model 1 - Current
+# Model 1 - Current Behavior

-Dependent Variable: Change in LD travel frequency during COVID-19
+Dependent Variable: Change in _work-related_ LD trips during COVID-19

 - Three-level dependent variable
-  - If traveled more times in 2020, _"more"_
+  - If traveled more times in 2020, _"more LD trips"_
-  - If traveled fewer times in 2020, _"fewer"_
+  - If traveled fewer times in 2020, _"fewer LD trips"_
-  - Otherwise, _"same"_
+  - Otherwise, _"same LD trips"_

 <!--
 The first model we introduce here is the estimation of current LD travel, compared to that of the last year.
 The dependent variable is three-level behavioral change, either the survey participant has had a fewer, more, or about the same number of LS trips in the COVID-19 pandemic.